 Established in 1993, these are the highest honors bestowed on a resort for environmental performance.
 For over 25 years, the NSAA Golden Eagle Awards for Environmental Excellence have celebrated the best North American ski area sustainability programs and the people who make them happen.
 Recognition is awarded in four categories: Environmental Excellence, Innovation in Sustainability, Climate Change Impact, and Hero of Sustainability.

-Congratulations to the 2021 Golden Eagle Award Winners and Finalists
+Congratulations to the 2021 Golden Eagle Award winners and finalists.
+Check out their projects below for award-winning campaign examples and application inspiration.

 Golden Eagle Award for Environmental Excellence